Tswagerman/project_mlops/reports/README.md

 > **Did you implement any rules for code quality and format?
 Additionally, explain with your own words why these**
 > **concepts matters in larger projects.**
+We followed PEP8 coding practice mostly on our src files covering areas such as indentation, line length, imports, whitespace, comments, and naming conventions, ensuring that Python code is readable and consistent.

 ## Version control